 As any property owner knows, property taxes are an annual expense that goes hand in hand with property ownership.
-But with the recent COVID-19 pandemic, many Texans may find themselves in the position where paying their property tax this year is something they cannot afford.
+But with the recent COVID-19 pandemic, many Texans may find themselves in the position where paying their property tax bill by the end of January is something they cannot afford.

-There are significant consequences for a property owner who has delinquent property taxes both financially and emotionally.
-It is important to know what happens when you cannot afford your property tax as well as to recognize your rights under the Texas constitution, potential exemptions on property taxes, and what you can do if you are in the position where you cannot afford to pay.
+There are significant consequences for a homeowner who has delinquent property taxes by the delinquency date, both financially and emotionally.
+Therefore, it is important to know what happens when you cannot afford your property tax as well as to recognize your rights under the Texas constitution, potential exemptions on property taxes, property tax deferrals, protesting your appraisal amount, and what you can do if you are in the position where you cannot afford to pay.

-Falling behind on your property taxes in Texas can lead to penalty fees and payments which will only increase with time.
+In accordance with the Texas Property Tax Code, falling behind on your property taxes in Texas can lead to penalty fees, interest, and payments which will only increase with time.
 Starting on February 1st, all counties will charge property owners with delinquent property taxes, 7% in interest and penalties.
 This increases by 2% every month until July 1st, when most taxing authorities in Texas will hit you with a 20% collection fee, in addition to 3% in penalties and interest.

 The Texas Constitution sets out five basic rules for property taxes in the state